Venthe/gitea-helm-chart/README.md

   }
 ]
 ```

-The parameter `fileMatch` needs to match file where renovate will look for gitea image to update.
+The parameter `fileMatch` needs to match file where renovate will look for Gitea image to update.

 ## Parameters